raveljs/ravel/README.md

 app.set('session max age', null); // session maxAge (default never expires) app.set('session secure', true); // toggles Secure attribute for session cookies. true by default, and always true when app.get('https') is true. app.set('session rolling', false); // force a session identifier cookie to be set on every response.
-The expiration is reset to the original maxAge, resetting the expiration countdown. app.set('app route', '/'); // if you have a UI, this is the path users will be sent to when they are logged in app.set('login route', '/login'); // if users aren't logged in and you redirect them, this is where they'll be sent app.set('public directory', undefined); // if you want to statically serve a directory
+The expiration is reset to the original maxAge, resetting the expiration countdown. app.set('session samesite', null); // set the SameSite property on the session cookie (default not set, this means the session cookie defaults which can lead to inconsist behaviour across different browsers) app.set('app route', '/'); // if you have a UI, this is the path users will be sent to when they are logged in app.set('login route', '/login'); // if users aren't logged in and you redirect them, this is where they'll be sent app.set('public directory', undefined); // if you want to statically serve a directory